 Someone watching this might well wonder what is going on here?
 Am I just watering my yard in very inefficient way?
 Do I just have an overdeveloped sense of the dramatic?
 Why would an atheist do this?

-To answer that question, I watch to talk about three experiential concepts:
+To answer that question, I want to talk about three experiential concepts:

 - and reenchantment.